-The penalties for proscription offences are a maximum of 10 years in prison and/or a fine.
+The penalties for proscription offences under sections 11 and 12 are a maximum of 10 years in prison and/or a fine.
+The maximum penalty for a section 13 offence is 6 months in prison and/or a fine not exceeding £5,000.

 Proscription can support other disruptive activity including the use of immigration powers such as exclusion, prosecution for other offences, messaging and EU asset freezes.
-The resources of a proscribed organisation are terrorist property and, are therefore, liable to be seized.
+The resources of a proscribed organisation are terrorist property and are, therefore, liable to be seized.